mistersingh179/sidekik/notes/step8.md

 and none of the contact links connect to anything let me know if I can help out with testing.
 It looks like a killer tool

+## more bugs from chillipaneer
+> yeah. those buttons are working with chrome, but not with Brave, even with shields down.
+They're both constantly polling localhost:8545 even when metamask connected and RPC URL option is disabled have pinged you on twitter

 ## Extra feature request from silvertongue: